fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-App-Publisher-for-Microsoft-Store-Usage.md

 Selecting “Apply Exchange Rates” (see #1 below) to access APfMS’s public currency market exchange rates.  *These rates are updated weekly with each APfMS update.*

-*Many currencies are available under this option (see #2 below) that are not supported by the Microsoft Store.*  We have noticed less well traded or highly volatile currencies, like the Russian ruble and many smaller currencies, are only available through the public currency markets.
+*Many currencies are available under this option (see #2 below) that are not supported by the Microsoft Store.*  We have noticed less well-traded or highly volatile currencies, like the Russian ruble and many smaller currencies, are only available through the public currency markets.

 *NOTE: Microsoft rates are presented only by currency, not country, to match the behavior of the Microsoft Store App Ingestion Web Portal.*